productteams/1of23/site/content/products.md

         Email us or call the store for details.
     - image: /img/illustrations/meeting-space.svg
       text: >
-        We believe that good coffee has the power to bring people together.
+        We believe that wildcrafted artifacts have the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
+        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow foragers/makers/artisans and learn about maker techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
   heading: What we offer
   description: >